 Adam Farra is an Associate at Cohen Milstein and a litigator in the firm’s Securities Fraud & Investor Protection practice group.
-He represents investors who have been injured by corporate fraud and malfeasance, and his practice involves litigating federal securities law class actions and shareholder derivative suits.
+He represents investors who have been injured by corporate fraud, and his practice involves litigating securities law class actions and shareholder derivative suits.
 He also often represents individuals in civil rights and constitutional cases.
-Adam has particular experience litigating appeals in state and federal courts.
+Mr. Farra has particular experience litigating appeals.

 Representative examples of Mr. Farra’s experience include the following:

 - Fontanez v.
 O’Brien.
 As lead counsel, Mr. Farra successfully argued before a federal appeals court on behalf of a client whose habeas petition was initially dismissed by the district court on jurisdictional grounds.
 In a unanimous, published opinion, the Fourth Circuit reversed and remanded the dismissal.
-The case created a new jurisdictional precedent for inmates challenging the conditions of their confinement.
+The case created a new jurisdictional precedent in the Fourth Circuit for inmates challenging the conditions of their confinement.

 - Richards v.
 Maryland.
-As lead counsel, Mr. Farra argued before a Maryland appeals court on behalf of a client who challenged his criminal conviction on the grounds that the officers who arrested him violated the Fourth Amendment in a traffic stop-and-frisk case.
+As lead counsel, Mr. Farra argued before a Maryland appeals court on behalf of a client who challenged his criminal conviction because the officers who arrested him violated the Fourth Amendment in a traffic stop-and-frisk case.

 - Bank Leumi Shareholder Derivative Litigation.
 Mr. Farra represents investors in a shareholder derivative lawsuit in New York against the directors and officers of Bank Leumi and its affiliates.
 The case arises out of allegations that bank officers violated their fiduciary duties to the company in conspiring to aid American taxpayers engage in a tax evasion scheme.